joergho/ettus-docker/oe-build/README.md

 ## Building an SD card image using the Docker container

 Navigate to a location with sufficient disk space.
-There, create a new directory called `oe-builder` and make it writable by everyone:
+There, create a new directory called `oe-builder`, and make it writable by everyone.
+Also copy the default user files like .bashrc:

-   $ mkdir oe-builder && chmod 777 oe-builder
+   $ mkdir oe-builder && chmod 777 oe-builder && cp -r /etc/skel/. oe-builder

 Then run the Docker container: